bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 this.$root.$emit('bv::hide::tooltip');
 ```

-To close a specific tooltip, pass teh trigger element's `id` as the first argument:
+To close a specific tooltip, pass the trigger element's `id` as the first argument:

 ```js
 this.$root.$emit('bv::show::tooltip', 'my-trigger-button-id');
 ```

 To open a specific tooltip, pass the trigger element's `id` as the first argument when
-emitting the `bv::show::tooltip` event:
+emitting the `bv::show::tooltip` $root event:

 ```js
 this.$root.$emit('bv::show::tooltip', 'my-trigger-button-id');